algosup/2023-2024-project-3-virtual-processor-team-4/documents/management/weekly_report/cumulative.md

    - The meeting with the client had a huge impact on the project: We planned to have a direct assembly to emulation interpreter, so now we'll pass by a machine code file.
 Consequently, the functional and the beginning of the code we had, will be impacted.
    - We will need a lot more time than expected.
    - We are late regarding the expectations.
-   - Employees are quite discouraged by all the work to do, particularly about all the new functional specifications seeing the deadline.
+   - Employees are quite discouraged by all the work to do, particularly about all the new functional specification seeing the deadline.

 ### Plan for Next Week

-- Functional: Progress on the functional specifications, to give some clear instructions to the tech lead and the developers.
+- Functional: Progress on the functional specification, to give some clear instructions to the tech lead and the developers.
-- Developer: First, help with the functional specifications, especially the machine code part.
+- Developer: First, help with the functional specification, especially the machine code part.
 Then, as soon as the instructions are well defined, they will code these.
 - Management: I will finish the charts of the KPIs, then make the RACI and Gant chart, to finally complete the readme about how to run our project.
 - QA: Continue the test plan, the tests' strategy, and also create the bug report's template.
-- Tech Lead: move forward on the technical specifications, in parallel with the functional ones.
+- Tech Lead: move forward on the technical specification, in parallel with the functional ones.

 <br><hr><br>